canonical/cloud-init/doc/rtd/reference/datasources/akamai.rst

 In some circumstances, the Akamai platform may send configurations overrides to instances via dmi data to prevent certain behavior that may not be supported based on the instance's region or configuration.
-For example, if deploying an instance in a region that does not yet support meta-data, both the local and init stages will be disabled, preventing cloud-init from attempting to fetch meta-data.
+For example, if deploying an instance in a region that does not yet support instance-data, both the local and init stages will be disabled, preventing cloud-init from attempting to fetch instance-data.
 Configuration overrides sent this way will appears in the ``baseboard-serial-number`` field.